786mrnoor/web-development-notes/js/object-oriented/prototype-and-inheritence.md

 ---

 ## **2️⃣ Prototype Chain**

+The prototype chain is a mechanism that allows objects to inherit properties and methods from other objects.

 When we access a property on an object:
 1. JavaScript **first checks** if the property exists on the object.
 2. If **not found**, it moves **up the prototype chain** to the object's prototype.